filakhtov/gentoo-use-docs/sys-apps/gnome-disk-utility.md

 # sys-apps/gnome-disk-utility

 ### elogid
-Pass the `-Dlibelogind=enabled` option to the meson build command.
+Pass the `-Dlogind=libelogind` (`none` if this flag and `systemd` are disabled) option to the meson build command.
 Use the `libelogind` library to access seat information provided by the `elogind` daemon to avoid simultaneous device access by multiple users.

 This flag should be enabled if the target system runs elogind daemon, e.g. for running GNOME desktop environment without SystemD.